Robust priors for regularized regression: Application I: Heuristic decision making

 \section{Application I: Heuristic decision making}

 Regularized regression models with heuristic priors were evaluated on the 20 datasets that have been previously used to compare heuristics with ordinary least squares (OLS) regression \cite{Czerlinski1999,Katsikopoulos2010,parpart2018heuristics}.
-For each of the 20 problems, the cues for the two options on each trial were binary valued (see Methods for more details), which leads to ternary-valued inputs according to our coding scheme (see Figure~\ref{fig:heuristics}A).
-The decision in our coding scheme is $-1$ for the left choice and $+1$ for the right choice, which was mapped to $0$ and $1$ for logistic regression.
-Formally, the training pairs for each problem are $(\bm{x}_1,y_1),...,(\bm{x}_n,y_n)$ with $\bm{x}_i \in \{-1,0,1\}^m$.
+For each of the 20 problems, the cues for the two options on each trial were binary valued (see Methods below for more details), which leads to ternary-valued inputs according to our coding scheme (see Figure~\ref{fig:heuristics}A).

-As the penalty parameter $\theta$ increases, the penalized regression models with the $\bm{w}_{TAL\ prior}$ and $\bm{w}_{TTB\ prior}$ converge to their corresponding heuristics (Figure \ref{fig:app1_results}A).
-As predicted, these models are robust across the range of $\theta$ values because they converge to a reasonable estimate (i.e., a sensible heuristic).
-In contrast, while ridge regression performs well overall, its performance suffers at higher penalty values as its weights are pulled toward $\bm{\overrightarrow{0}}$.
-The robustness of the penalized regression models with heuristic priors held across the 20 datasets (Figure \ref{fig:app1_results}B).
-Notice that regularization using any nonzero prior is not sufficient for robustness -- an ad hoc nonzero prior (OLS Permuted Prior) was not robust.